A global accelerator funding the fight against antisemitism

 LEARN MORE ABOUT THE PROGRAM & HOW TO APPLY

-The chosen projects will be selected by December 15, 2022, connected with CAM’s global coalition, receive an allocation from a $50,000 seed funding pool, and participate in the six-month lab from January 1, 2023, until June 30, 2023.
+The chosen projects will be selected and on-boarded by November 15, 2023, connected with CAM’s global coalition, receive an allocation from a $50,000 seed funding pool, and participate in the six-month lab, which runs until May 13, 2024.

 Entries may be submitted by an individual, team, or organization (team-based is encouraged).
-The application deadline is November 15, 2022.
+The application deadline is October 30, 2023.
 At most, 20 projects will be accepted into the The 2023 Combat Antisemitism Interfaith Innovation Lab.
 Proposals need to be in English in PDF form.

 See Entry Guidelines below for more details.

 With antisemitism and other forms of religious hatred spiking, new solutions need to be identified and supported.

 The Combat Antisemitism Innovation Lab is an opportunity for people of all faiths, from across the world, ages 13 and older, to share and develop their vision for fighting antisemitism and other forms of religious hatred.
 Submissions must be written in English and submitted in PDF format.

 Entries should be original work.
 If you’re quoting existing sources, or your video uses existing clips, it must be cited in your work.
 Entries will be disqualified for plagiarism.